ReactJSResources/react-webpack-babel/README.md

 [![Dependency Status](https://img.shields.io/david/ReactJSResources/react-webpack-babel.svg)](https://david-dm.org/dylang/npm-check)

 Tired of complicated starters with 200MB of dependencies which are hard to understand and modify?
+This is for you!

 ### What were using